 The Role Of Artificial Intelligence In E-Commerce is not limited to providing world-class customer service.
-Chatbots which are based on AI can also help you in improving the customer satisfaction ratio.
+Chatbots based on AI can also help you in improving the customer satisfaction ratio.

 The human-style interaction by the chatbots can help you to understand the pain point of customers.
 Once you’ve identified the pain points, you will work on it to provide the next-level services as per customer’s requirements.

-This will obviously lead to higher customer satisfaction ratio which in turn will help you to increase your overall sales by a drastic margin.
+It will lead to higher customer satisfaction ratio which in turn will help you to increase your overall sales by a drastic margin.

-For example, The Starbucks’ Chatbot which is found in the company’s mobile app makes it easier for the customer places the order.
+For example, The Starbucks’ Chatbot which one can find in the company’s mobile app makes it easier for the customer places the order.
 It will also tell you the time when your order will be ready and how much you have to pay for that.